 I haven't heard Jeremy's next several releases, but 2012's From the Dust to the Stars isn't dissimilar to Mystery & Illusion in its combination of prog and psych with unwelcome AOR touches.
 However...
 Once again, fifteen-minute opener The Great Escape is three-to-four times as long as its content really decrees, followed by Hearts On Fire, a vaguely Beatlesy number, except that it is, again, a ridiculously over-extended seven minutes, a pattern followed across the rest of the album.
 The most infuriating thing about this record (and, for that matter, all of Morris' work that I've heard) is that there are some really good bits hidden amongst the sludge; Land Of Love has a beautiful, affecting melody, clearly influenced by the original psych era, stuck into another seven-minute song.
 Sometimes (in fact, usually), a good song is spoiled by ancillary wankage.
 Play the song, not the three-minute guitar solo.
 Samplotron strings on most tracks, with bits of flute and choir thrown in for good measure.

-I believe 2013's rather overtly-Christian Searching for the Son is Morris' second collaboration with Progressor, although I'm willing to be proved wrong.
-Sadly, it does all the things I haven't liked on the other three albums here, not least the programmed drums throughout, which are particularly offputting.
+2013's rather overtly-Christian Searching for the Son is Morris' second collaboration with Progressor; sadly, it does all the things I haven't liked on the other three albums here, not least the programmed drums throughout, which are particularly offputting.
 Notable features?
 The duo go all Latino-fusion on us during Wings Of The Wind, which isn't to say I actually liked it, while the best thing here is four-minute closer Sonic Dances, an instrumental clean electric guitar piece, although the playing is slightly heavy-handed in places.
 Plenty of samplotron, mainly strings, the most overt use being the flute melody over strings backing that opens On A Cherub.

 Online reviews of Jet Black Berries' Postmodern Ghosts make much reference to their '90s' sound, but I hear a mix of Americana, powerpop and Strokes-style millennial indie, amongst other genres.
 It has its moments (ripping opener God With A Gun, They Walk Among You, closer American Survival), but overall, fails to convince, sadly.
 Mark Schwartz' 'Mellotron' consists of clearly sampled string and flute lines on Pipes Of Pan and equally fake chord work on Give It All Away and Fast, Cheap, Out Of Control.